x-Window/xWinCompiler/README.md

-# Compiler for my programming language XRei (pronounced X-Ray)
+# Compiler for my programming language xRei

 The joke is that you can see how it is implemented clearly like an x-ray.